filecoin-project/ref-fvm/README.md

   - Declared when: all the above + integrated into a second client (likely Forest), successfully syncing mainnet on all.
   - Focus: pre-mainnet preparations.
 - Final:
-  - Declared when: FVM v0 is securing mainnet, i.e. when Phase 1 from the [FVM milestone roadmap](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is reached.
+  - Declared when: FVM v1 is securing mainnet, i.e. when Milestone 1 from the [FVM development roadmap](https://fvm.filecoin.io/#roadmap-4) is reached.

-### v1: Fully-programmable FVM
+### v2: Fully-programmable FVM (Milestone 2 of the [FVM development roadmap](https://fvm.filecoin.io/#roadmap-4))

 - Alpha:
   - Declared when: all functionality implemented, 70%+ test coverage, integrated into Lotus via FFI.